rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 [patch-level shape3D image here]

 Below are plots and a table showing the distributions of these patch-level metrics for each class type present within the workunit boundary, after removing values above the metrics' 99.5th percentiles.
-I also included the distributions of averages weighed by patch size--these distributions are similar to pixel-level ones.
+I also plotted the distributions of averages weighed by patch size--these distributions are similar to pixel-level ones.
 It's difficult to get a global view of the patterns from these plots, but you may be able to get a somewhat clear picture by focusing on one class at a time.
 Here are some of my takeaways:
 * For all classes, SHAPE3D seems to be much more variable than what I assumed after looking at the map of patch-level values.
 * Forests and wetland patches tend to have the greatest average DHM values.
 Lightly developed patches tend to have average DHM values between forests/wetlands and the others.
 More heavily developed patches likely tend to have lower values because of parking lots and roads.
 * TRI means are similar among all classes.
 This could be due to TRI values often being greatest near patch boundaries, where sudden height changes are more likely, and low elsewhere.